-The National Heavy Vehicle Regulator has commissioned an independent review into heavy vehicle accreditation schemes to support improved road safety.
+The National Heavy Vehicle Regulator (NHVR) has commissioned an independent review into heavy vehicle accreditation schemes to support improved road safety.

 NHVR CEO Sal Petroccitto has said the independent review would inform future structural and operational improvements in the schemes.